pradhyumna2003/spring-boot-MSSQL/README.md

 # Build

-This is a Gradle based java Project .To build the project
+This is a gradle based java project .To build the project.

 ```terminal
 gradle build